thomasabishop/eolas/Computer_Architecture/Hardware_Description_Language.md

 ### Test file (`Xor.tst`)

 Along with the HDL file we also create a test file.
-This runs the chip against the inputs we supply, these will typically be equivalent to the (left-hand) truth-values column in a truth table which is the same as the parameters passed to a [Boolean function](/Logic/Propositional_logic/Boolean_functions.md)
+This runs the chip against the inputs we supply, these will typically be equivalent to the (left-hand) truth-values column in a truth table which is the same as the parameters passed to a [Boolean function](/Logic/Propositional_logic/Boolean_functions.md), for example:

 ```vhdl
 load Xor.hdl